toolness/webmaker-app-guide/blocks/README.md

 ## What are blocks?

-Mobile Appmaker apps are made of **blocks**, which are self-contained functional units inside an app.
+Webmaker Mobile apps are made of **blocks**, which are self-contained functional units inside an app.
 They have some default properties and functionality, as well as **editable attributes** like color and text.

 Blocks might be very simple things like a textbox or an image, or they might be more complex, like a feed of photos or a hashtag search on twitter.

 ## What are they for?

-Users can add multiple instances of any block type installed in Mobile Appmaker to an app they have created.
+Users can add multiple instances of any block type installed in Webmaker Mobile to an app they have created.
 For example, if I create an empty app called *Toronto Tour* , I might add a **text** block for a headline, a **map** block, another *text* block for a description.
 Once a block is added to the app, users can edit properties of it by tapping on the block and editing any of the **editable attributes**.

 ## What defines the properties of a block?